Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Elliptic Curves with Level Structure and Their Endomorphism Rings

 The following proposition shows that our map $\OO(\cdot,\cdot)$ to Eichler orders of level $N$ of $B_{p,\infty}$ is surjective.

-\begin{proposition} Every Eichler order $\OO$ of level $N$ in $B_{p,\infty}$ is isomorphic to $\OO(E,G)$ for some pair $(E,G)$ in $\EGSet$. \end{proposition} \begin{proof} Every local Eichler order $\OO$ of prime level $N$ is the intersection of two uniquely determined maximal orders $\OO_1,\OO_2$ such that $\OO$ is of index $N$ in both $\OO_1$ and $\OO_2$ \cite[Proposition 23.4.3]{QASVOIGHT}.
-Eichler orders of prime level are only non-maximal at the prime which is their level, so all three orders $\OO,\OO_1,\OO_2$ lift uniquely to the global setting \cite[Theorem 9.1.1]{QASVOIGHT}.
+\begin{proposition} Every Eichler order $\OO$ of level $N$ in $B_{p,\infty}$ is isomorphic to $\OO(E,G)$ for some pair $(E,G)$ in $\EGSet$. \end{proposition} \begin{proof} Every local Eichler order $\OO$ of level $N$ is the intersection of two uniquely determined maximal orders $\OO_1,\OO_2$ such that $\OO$ is of index $N$ in both $\OO_1$ and $\OO_2$ \cite[Proposition 23.4.3]{QASVOIGHT}.
+Eichler orders of prime level are only non-maximal at primes which divide level, so all three orders $\OO,\OO_1,\OO_2$ lift uniquely to the global setting \cite[Theorem 9.1.1]{QASVOIGHT}.
 By the Deuring correspondence, fix an isomorphism $\End(E_1)\cong \OO_1$ for a supersingular elliptic curve $E_1/\Fpbar$.
 Let $B_{p,\infty}^{E_1} = \End(E_1)\otimes_\ZZ\QQ$.

 By \cite[Lemma 8]{KLPT}, there exists a unique ideal $I$ of $B_{p,\infty}^{E_1}$ which is a left $\OO_1$-ideal and a right $\OO_2$-ideal of reduced norm $N$.
 This ideal determines a group $G$ of order $N$ given by the scheme theoretic intersection